zgqq/mah/README.md

 For example,it will take long time to synchronize github repositories you starred;
 you can execute other actions like translation while synchronizing.
 ## Configurable
-Configuration is a most important feature of mah,you can configure keybind,plugin,and so on.To configure keybind,you should know what is Mode.Mode is a collection of keybinds,allowing same keybind to represent different actions.For instance,TranslationCommand will trigger translation_mode,within which CopyWord and CopyExplains actions are defined;then you can press alt+w (i defined,you can configure it freely in conf.xml) to execute CopyWord action;as a result,translated word will be copied.
+Configuration is the one of important features,you can configure keybind,plugin,and so on.To configure keybind,you should know what is Mode.Mode is a collection of keybinds,allowing same keybind to execute different actions.For instance,TranslationCommand will trigger translation_mode,within which CopyWord and CopyExplains actions are defined;then you can press alt+w (i defined,you can configure it freely in conf.xml) to execute CopyWord action;as a result,translated word will be copied.
 ## Plugin support
-Mah is totally based on plugin.Think to java ecosystem,you can develop a plugin with powerful abilities.
+Mah is totally based on plugin.Thinks to java ecosystem,you can develop a plugin with powerful abilities.

 # How to use?
 ## Configuration